RayAndrade/TheRayCode/PHP/Singelton/README.md

     return self::$instances[$cls];
 }
 ```
-Finally, any singleton should define some business logic, which can be executed on its instance.
+Finally, any singleton should define some business logic which can be executed on its instantiation.

 ```php
 public function someBusinessLogic()